ray-project/ray/doc/source/tune/tutorials/tune-distributed.rst

 Common Commands
 ---------------

 Below are some commonly used commands for submitting experiments.
-Please see the :ref:`Autoscaler page <cluster-cloud>` to see find more comprehensive documentation of commands.
+Please see the :ref:`Clusters page <cluster-index>` to see find more comprehensive documentation of commands.

 .. code-block:: bash